https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/opsoclonus-myoclonus-syndrome-dancing-eye-syndrome-omsdes/

 - neuroblastoma.

-Affected children undergo extensive investigations including MRI brain scan and infection screening (blood tests and a lumbar puncture) to exclude the presence of alternative CNS disorders.
-Children are also examined for the possibility of an underlying neuroblastoma, including an MRI scan of the body, perhaps with a specific nuclear medicine scan such as an MIBG scan.
+Affected children undergo extensive investigations including MRI brain scan and infection screening (blood tests and a lumbar puncture) to exclude the presence of alternative central nervous system disorders.
+Children are also examined for the possibility of an underlying neuroblastoma, including an MRI scan of the body (perhaps with a specific nuclear medicine scan such as an MIBG scan), urine tests and ultrasound.

-The aims of treatment are firstly to treat the neuroblastoma tumour if present and secondly to attacks to the cerebellum and prevent any lasting damage.
+The aims of treatment are two fold, firstly to treat the neuroblastoma tumour if present and secondly to treat the neuroinflammation.

-Neuroblastoma tumours in children with opsoclonus myoclonus syndrome are usually very small so are best removed using surgery.
+Neuroblastoma tumours in children with OMS are usually very small so are best removed using surgery.
 Occasionally chemotherapy or radiotherapy is needed before and afterwards, especially if the entire tumour cannot be removed during the operation.

 Who will be involved in your child’s care?

 There may be many different people involved at GOSH and these may change over the years.
-This may seem confusing, but different members of the team can help children and young people with opsoclonus myoclonus syndrome in different ways.
+This may seem confusing, but different members of the team can help children and young people with OMS in different ways.

 Consultant Paediatric Neurologist